 When Amazon crossed the pond from America, they came into our lives as book retailers.
 They purchased bookpages.co.uk in 1998 and over the next two decades transformed it into the retail giant we know today.
 Amazon took a risk by expanding its market beyond books and into electronic goods.

 Amazon UK's success story is chequered, however.
-It only recently began to make money—recording a modest £34.4 million profit in 2014.
-Still, in less than two decades, Amazon has become the leading entertainment retailer in the UK, with a market share of 22.6 per cent—a success in its own right, that might prove profitable in the years to come.
+It only recently began to make money—recording a modest £7.3 billion revenue in 2016.
+Still, in less than two decades, Amazon has become the leading entertainment retailer in the UK, a success in its own right, that might prove profitable in the years to come.

 The Tesla factory in Fremont, California was almost a pipe dream.
 While Tesla Motors was officially founded in 2003, the company didn't post profits until ten years later in 2013.
 However, before they ever got to that point, Tesla was on the brink of collapse.
 The US economy flat lined in 2008 and Tesla Motors only survived because co-founder Elon Musk invested his last $35 million cash into the company.

 Musk's calculated risk won the day.
-Today, Tesla Motors is worth over $28 billion USD.
+Tesla Motors is worth around $50 billion USD.
 While the company still struggles to turn a quarterly profit and has faced many setbacks (such as 2015's $3.5 billion loss following the release of the Model X), it continues to revolutionize the electric car industry.
 In 2015, Tesla's Model S became the world's best-selling plug-in car.

 In 1994, Sony launched their first video game console, the PlayStation, into a high risk industry.
 Nintendo and Sega, two well-established brands, were already battling over market share and both were poised to release "next generation" consoles that could compete with the PlayStation's then-revolutionary hardware.
 As if that wasn't enough, the video game industry was still recovering from the market crash in 1983.